Intfly/PyBot/README.md

 # PyBot-NSI-1ere
 a basic school homework using tkinter.
-It allows people without knowledge about python to create their own discord bot.
+It allows people without coding skill to create their own discord bot.